 You can shop for the coverage you need through new Health Insurance Marketplaces

-From now through March 31, 2014, individuals, families, small employers, and employees will be able to explore their new coverage options and shop for private health insurance through new Health Insurance Marketplaces in every state.
-Through the online Marketplaces (or by phone or in-person), you can compare new options and learn whether you qualify for financial assistance or coverage through Medicaid or the Children’s Health Insurance Program (CHIP).
+Individuals, families, small employers, and employees can explore their new coverage options and shop for private health insurance through Health Insurance Marketplaces in every state.
+Through the online Marketplaces (or by phone or in-person), you can compare your options and learn whether you qualify for financial assistance or coverage through Medicaid or the Children’s Health Insurance Program (CHIP).

 Need to connect to the Marketplace in your state?
 Use this link and select your state.

-Some states will offer expanded access to Medicaid for low-income adults
+Some states offer expanded access to Medicaid for low-income adults

-Under the Affordable Care Act, states can choose whether to expand Medicaid coverage to adults with annual incomes of up to about $15,800 for an individual (or $32,500 for a family of four).
-If your state has not expanded Medicaid coverage, you may still qualify for financial assistance to purchase private coverage if your income is more than $11,500 (or $23,550 for a family of four).
+Under the Affordable Care Act, states chose whether to expand Medicaid coverage to adults with annual incomes of up to about $16,105 for an individual (or $32,913 for a family of four).
+If your state has not expanded Medicaid coverage, you may still qualify for financial assistance to purchase private coverage if your income is more than $11,670 (or $23,850 for a family of four).